Are you Looking to Receive Financing For Your Hair Salon? Here Are the Most Important Tips for You to Succeed in Doing

 Merchant Cash Advance.
 A merchant cash advance is not technically a loan, but it is an advance of cash that’s based on your business’s credit card and other future business receivables.
 Financing companies offer merchant cash advances based on the volume of credit card sales and business receipts a hair salon or spa has over a given period.

-In order to qualify for a merchant cash advance, the hair salon or spa must have a physical establishment, as well as an established record of credit card sales.
+In order to qualify for a merchant cash advance, the hair salon or spa must have a physical establishment, as well as an established record of credit card sales and other business receipts.
 The higher the volume of sales, the greater the amount of the cash advance.
 Merchant cash advances are typically considered to be short-term funding.
 They can be arranged quickly, and also have the benefit of providing cash up front.
 What makes this type of financing appealing to many salon owners is the fact that it is paid back based on a percentage of the salon’s future sales, making it an affordable way for many salons to expand.

 There are many funding options available to salon or spa owners.
 Your beauty salon can benefit from many of these options, if you handle it the right way.
 Just keep these dos and don’ts in the back of your mind, and you’ll be well on your way to growing your salon business.